New Jersey lawyer captured in Cuba after allegedly killing girlfriend

 Breaking News Emails

-A New Jersey man wanted for allegedly killing his girlfriend was captured in Cuba this week and returned to the United States, authorities announced Wednesday.
+A New Jersey man wanted for allegedly killing his girlfriend was captured in Cuba and returned to the United States this week, authorities announced Wednesday.

 Investigators said Wednesday they had obtained evidence that Ray, a lawyer, might try to go to Cuba.